-When I was 15, I saw a burgundy 1999 Chevrolet Blazer ZR2.
-I fell in love.
+When I was 15, I saw a burgundy 1999 Chevrolet Blazer ZR2 that I fell in love with.
 I begged my parents to let me buy it, but since I wasn’t old enough to drive, they went in halfway with me and let my brother drive it until I was old enough.
 Well low and behold, I never got to drive that car, my brother took it sideways into a pole on I-75. he as uninjured, thank God.
 Since then, the Chevy Blazer went away for some time, but now, gratefully, it is back.
 Perhaps I’ll have the opportunity to own my burgundy Blazer after all.

 Today, there is a seemingly endless amount of SUV’s and crossovers on the market.
 In what seems like arbitrary fashion, manufacturers are releasing new SUV’s left and right, flooding the market with SUV’s in every size and shape.
 But is it arbitrary?
 Or do these different SUV’s hold value in the size range which they are released?

 The difference between the 2019 Chevy Equinox and 2019 Chevy Blazer may be difficult to see at first besides some major stylistic differences, but deep down these are two very different vehicles with different applications.